 Step 8: Preview and Submit your ITR

-Step 9: Verify the Returns
+Step 9: Verify ITR (e-Verification Methods)

-Step 10: Download Acknowledgement
+Step 10: Download ITR-V Acknowledgement

-Step 11: Track Processing
+Step 11: Track ITR Status and Processing

 To Conclude

-Note: This guide is for informational purposes only.
+Note: This guide is for information purposes only.
 The views expressed in this guide are personal and do not constitute the views of Savetaxs.
-Savetaxs or the author will not be responsible for any direct or indirect loss incurred by the reader for taking any decision based on the information or the context.
-It is advisable to consult with either a Chartered Accountant (CA) or a professional Company Secretary (CS) from the Savetaxs team, as they are familiar with the current regulations and help you make accurate decisions and maintain accuracy throughout the whole process.
+Savetaxs or the author will not be responsible for any direct or indirect loss incurred by the reader for taking any decision based on the information or the contents.
+It is advisable to consult either a CA, CS, CPA or a professional tax expert from the Savetaxs team, as they are familiar with the current regulations and help you make accurate decisions and maintain accuracy throughout the whole process.